Master of Fine Arts (Sculpture)

 Learning Outcomes

-The Master of Fine Arts (Sculpture) program at Fort Hays State University prepares students to become accomplished professionals in the visual arts.
-We strongly emphasize combining technical expertise with conceptual development, ensuring that graduates are technically proficient and capable of critical thinking and self-reflection.
+The Master of Fine Arts (Sculpture) program equips students to become accomplished professionals in the visual arts.
+Emphasizing both technical mastery and conceptual development, the curriculum fosters critical thinking, self-reflection, and creative growth.

 Assemble a Professional Portfolio